Qimmah Russo Flaunts Chiseled Physique In Insanely Small Bikini

 “You miss… are absolutely earth shattering.
 Bravo,” a third comment read.

-“I no longer have any words, flat out speechless,” wrote a fourth follower
+“I no longer have any words, flat out speechless,” wrote a fourth follower.

-The model has left her fans without words more than once.
-Noe too long ago, she wowed them with a snap that featured her looking fabulous in a crop top and a pair of leggings.
+The model has a habit of impressing her online audience.
+Not long ago, she wowed her fans and followers with a snap that featured her looking fabulous in a crop top and a pair of leggings.